batiste/blop-language/README.md

 # The blop language

-The blop language ressembles modern JavaScript and offers JSX like features.

-Blop natively understand nested HTML tags and components and you are not limited to simple expressions.
+Blop natively understand nested HTML tags and components.
+Unlike JSX you are not limited to expressions.
 You can mix any statement, expressions, and HTML tags within the same function.

 The HTML tags and components are converted into virtual DOM nodes using the [snabbdom](https://github.com/snabbdom/snabbdom/) library.

-Blop compiles to modern JavaScript using a compiler that is generated using a grammar and token definition.
+Blop compiles to ES6 using a compiler that is generated using a grammar and token definition.

 <img src="/img/carbon.png" width="800">

+## Language features

+  * Virtual DOM generation is natively supported by the language.
+  * Fast compilation (+30'000 lines by second).
+  * A linter is integrated into the language: no linter debate.
+  * Integration with Visual Studio Code: linter and syntactic coloration.
+  * Similar syntax and features than ES6.

+## Language features missing

+  * No real type checking (but type annotation is possible)
+  * The language is still in beta

 ## Installation